Date of Award:

 Our second study concerned the thermal tolerance of the coqui frog in relation to elevation.
 We collected frogs from different elevations and tested their cold tolerance, glucose levels, and stress after three days in captivity to test for baseline elevational differences.
 We collected a second group of frogs and kept them in a cold- or warm-treatment for three weeks, after which we tested the same traits as above to assess the coqui’s acclimation ability according to elevation.
 Frogs from high elevations in the three-day group had greater cold tolerance than low elevation frogs.
 Cold-treated frogs in the three-week group had greater cold tolerance than warm-treated frogs.
 Glucose increased with elevation and was higher in cold-treated frogs after the three-week period, suggesting glucose is important for coping with cold temperatures.
 Finally, females had higher glucose and cellular damage than males in the three-day group.
 Our results indicate that coqui are more cold tolerant at high elevations, and can readily acclimate their thermal tolerance to cold temperatures, suggesting expansion into higher elevation habitats is possible.

 Marchetti, Jack, "Thermal Tolerance, Physiology, and Microhabitat Use of Eleutherodactylus Coqui Across an Elevational Gradient in Hawai‘i" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8720.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .